AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## The "UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY." error is reported when an ECS instance starts.
 What do I do?

 This indicates that a file system error occurs due to data loss in the memory of the ECS instance, which may be caused by conditions such as poweroff.
-For more information about the problem and the solution to it, see [How to solve the "UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY."error returned when the ECS instance operating system fails to start](https://www.alibabacloud.com/help/doc-detail/136317.html).
+For more information about the problem and the solution to it, see [How to solve the “UNEXPECTED INCONSISTENCY; RUN fsck MANUALLY.”error returned when the ECS instance operating system fails to start](https://www.alibabacloud.com/help/doc-detail/136317.html).

 ## How do I upgrade RHEL 7 to RHEL 8?

 For information about how to upgrade RHEL 7 to RHEL 8, see [Upgrading from RHEL 7 to RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/upgrading_to_rhel_8/index).

-## How do I enable a program to distinguish different ECS instances when I deploy a business?
+## How do I enable a program to distinguish ECS instances when I deploy my business?

-If you want your program to distinguish different ECS instances when you deploy a business on Linux, you can run the systemd-machine-id-setup command to reset /etc/machine-id.
-In this case, you must re-generate the machine ID on each ECS instance.
-To avoid excess operations, we recommend that you use the /sys/class/dmi/id/product\_uuid file to distinguish different ECS instances.
-The /sys/class/dmi/id/product\_uuidis file is one of the unique external identifiers of an instance and easy to use.
-It can replace the /etc/machine-id file.
+If you want to enable your program to distinguish ECS instances when you deploy your business on a Linux operating system, you can run the systemd-machine-id-setup command to reset /etc/machine-id.
+This method requires you to re-generate the machine ID on each ECS instance.
+To avoid excess operations, we recommend that you use the /sys/class/dmi/id/product\_uuid file to distinguish ECS instances.
+The /sys/class/dmi/id/product\_uuidis file is one of the unique external identifiers of an instance and can replace the /etc/machine-id file.
+This method is easy to use.
 You need to obtain only the UUID of the corresponding instance.
 You can run the following command to view the /sys/class/dmi/id/product\_uuid file of an ECS instance:

 ```
 cat /sys/class/dmi/id/product_uuid